Akhbar Al Khaleej: Political position

-Shaikh Husain al-Najati, Sistani's representative in Bahrain, complained of the negative and derisive tone toward the grand ayatollah.
-Rajab had defended Saddam Hussein, and represents a Sunni Arab nationalist point of view that views the rise of Shiite dominance in Iraq as extremely unfortunate.
-This conflict demonstrates the kinds of tensions between Sunnis and Shiites provoked by the new situation in the Gulf.

 On the other hand, the paper is considered to be pro-government.

 Controversy

 In June 2009, the Ministry of Culture of Bahrain ordered that Akhbar Al Khaleej suspend publication for violating press laws; local sources alleged that it was a response to an article by Samira Rajab, which had attacked Ayatollah Ali Khamenei's regime in light of the Iranian presidential election and related protests.